 An old brick archway.

 The Internet shop was so narrow!
-I think it measured less than five feet across and it had two whole rows of computers packed inside.
-See how close the people are sitting back to back against each other?
+I think it measured less than five feet across and it had two rows of computers packed inside.
+See how close the people are sitting, back-to-back against each other?
 You can’t afford to be fat in Vietnam.
+Fun fact: Vietnam has the lowest rates of obesity in Southeast Asia.

 Speaking of fat… lunch.
 Crab meat soup, salad and deep fried egg plant with sweet chilli sauce.